-MRTs are identified according to criteria defined by the European Commission Delegated Regulation of 4 March 2014, the Belgian Banking law of 25 April 2014 (art.
+MRTs are identified according to criteria defined by the European Commission Delegated Regulation of 25 March 2021, the Belgian Banking law of 25 April 2014 (art.
 67§2), and through additional criteria stipulated by the BNP Paribas Group, according to the following methodology:

-- 1. At Bank level - the Bank's governing body: executive and non-executive managers, - the other members of the Bank's Executive Committee, - the heads at Bank level of Finance, Human Resources, Remuneration Policy, Legal Affairs, Fiscal Affairs, IT, and Economic Analysis, - within the Compliance and internal audit functions: the head at Bank level and the managers directly under this person, - within the RISK function, the head at Bank level, the managers who directly report to this person, as well as the other Executive Committee members for this function, - the managing heads of activities, retail banking operational entities and businesses whose activities have a material impact on the Bank's risk profile. - 2.
-At the level of the Bank's main business lines (key entities for which the Bank allocates more than 2% of its internal capital) : - the head and the managers directly under this person, - the head of RISK and the managers directly under this person.
+1. At Bank level

+- the Bank's governing body: executive and non-executive managers; - the other members of the Bank's Executive Committee; - the heads at Bank level of Finance, Human Resources, Remuneration Policy, Legal Affairs, Fiscal Affairs, IT, and Economic Analysis; - the managers of control functions (Risk, Compliance, Audit and Legal) and the managers directly under this person; - the senior managers in charge of activities, retail banking operational entities and businesses whose activities have a material impact on the Bank's risk profile;

+- the managing heads of activities, retail banking operational entities and businesses whose activities have a material impact on the Bank's risk profile. - 2.
+At the level of the Bank's main business lines (key entities for which the Bank allocates more than 2% of its internal capital): - the head and the managers directly under this person responsible for sub activities or control functions.